Osroene: In Roman sources

 In the early 2nd century AD, King Abgar VII joined the Emperor Trajan's campaign into Mesopotamia and entertained him at court.
 The king later rebelled against the Romans, however, which led to the Roman general Lucius Quietus sacking Edessa and putting an end to Osrhoene's independence in 116.
 In 123, during the reign of Hadrian, the Abgarid dynasty was restored with the installation of Ma'nu VII, and Osroene was established as a client kingdom of the Empire.
 After the Roman–Parthian War of 161–166 under Marcus Aurelius, forts were built and a Roman garrison was stationed in Nisibis.
-In 195, following a civil war in which the kingdom had supported his rival Pescennius Niger, Septimius Severus mounted an invasion and annexed the territory as a new province, making Nisibis the capital.
-However, the emperor did allow the king, Abgar XI, to retain the city of Edessa and a small territory surrounding it.
-In 213, the reigning king was deposed by Caracalla, and the remaining territory was incorporated into the Roman province of Osroene.
+In 195, following a civil war in which Abgar VIII] had supported Pescennius Niger, the eventually victorius Septimius Severus mounted an invasion of the kingdom and possibly annexed some of its territory but allowed the Abgar VIII to retain his kingdom.
+In 213, Abgar IX was summoned to Rome by Caracalla, deposed and murdered, and the remaining territory incorporated into the Roman province of Osroene.

 According to legends (without historical justification), by 201 AD or earlier, under King Abgar the Great, Osroene became the first Christian state.
 It is believed that the Gospel of Thomas emanated from Edessa around 140.
 Prominent early Christian figures have lived in and emerged from the region such as Tatian the Assyrian, who came to Edessa from Hadiab (Adiabene).
 He made a trip to Rome and returned to Edessa around 172–173.
 Tatian was the editor of the Diatessaron, which was the primary sacred text of Syriac-speaking Christianity until in the 5th century the bishops Rabbula and Theodoret suppressed it and substituted a revision of the Old Syriac Canonical Gospels (as in the Syriac Sinaiticus and Curetonian Gospels).

 Then, Edessa was again brought under Roman control by Decius and it was made a center of Roman operations against the Sasanian Empire.
 Amru, possibly a descendant of Abgar, is mentioned as king in the Paikuli inscription, recording the victory of Narseh in the Sassanid civil war of 293.
 Historians identify that Amru as Amru ibn Adi, the fourth king of the Lakhmids, which was then still based in Harran, not yet moved to al-Hirah in southern Mesopotamia.